sysgears/webpack-virtual-modules/docs/API Reference.md

 **Parameters**

-`filePath` &nbsp;&nbsp;&nbsp; `string` &nbsp;&nbsp;&nbsp; required &nbsp;&nbsp;&nbsp; The path to the generated file where the virtual module will be stored
+`filePath` &nbsp;&nbsp;&nbsp; `string` &nbsp;&nbsp;&nbsp; required &nbsp;&nbsp;&nbsp; The path to the generated file where the virtual module will be stored.
+The path is relative to the webpack context (`path.join(webpackContext, filePath)` is used to determine module location.)

 `contents` &nbsp;&nbsp;&nbsp; `string` &nbsp;&nbsp;&nbsp; required &nbsp;&nbsp;&nbsp; The string to be written into the file.
 The string can contain any code or text